DeGraciaMathieu/Manager/README.md

 ## Example:

-Usage example of the pattern manager in a Laravel project
+Usage example of the pattern manager in a Laravel project.